Observing at Palomar

 Observers coming to Palomar may want to review these Palomar Observer Travel resources.
 In particular lodging at the Palomar Monastery must be booked in advance.
 Visitor keys are available at Monastery check-in. [more…]

-P200 supports limited remote observing capabilities for CHIMERA, DBSP, TSpec, WaSP, and WIRC.
-Interested/eligible parties can find more information on Palomar Remote Observing at our COO Remote Observing page.
+P200 supports remote observing capabilities for most facility instruments (e.g. CHIMERA, CWI, DBSP, TSpec, PHARO, WaSP, and WIRC).
+Interested/eligible parties can find more information on remote observing options at our P200 Remote Observing page and our COO Remote Observing page.

 P200 Telescope Schedule/Instrument Settings